Interreg Euro-MED Programme 2021-27

 The Task Force discusses the terms of the future Programme, including its architecture and geography over the course of a set of meetings and written procedures.
 Even though the final content and total budget are still under discussion, you will find below the up-to-date information concerning the upcoming programming period.

-The kick-off that will launch the Interreg Euro-MED Programme will take place on 2nd December 2021 in Lisbon.
-Physical attendance will be allowed but livestreaming will also be available.
+The kick-off that launched the Interreg Euro-MED Programme took place on 2nd December 2021 in Lisbon.
+About 100 participants were at the venue and 300 more were online.
 You can click here for more information about the event.

 For now, the submission for approval by the European commission is expected in January 2022.
-The first call for proposals should be launched in February 2022.
+The first call for proposals should be launched in February or March 2022.